karrich/KDD-CUP-2023-solution/README.md

 # KDD-CUP-2023-solution
 In KDD Cup '23, the method we used received 6th place in Task 1 and 4th place in Task 2.
+# Note
+To improve the readability of the code, I changed some parts of the code.
+This can lead to bugs in some places.
+If you find that the results are difficult to reproduce, or you find bugs that are difficult to fix, you can ask by email.
 # Requirements:
 The requirements of experiment environment are listed in requirements.txt.
 # Overview